+Practicing caution in adoption is essential.
 Last year, the story of our traumatic decision to find a guardian family for our daughter was sensationalized by the media, painting us as giving away our child.
 What really happened was that we saved our daughter– not from having me as a mother or any of us as her family– but from her self-destructive tendencies.
 Public interest was so high in our story, another update flew to the top of Yahoo’s front page after appearing on ABC News Online on December 11, 2012.
 I am the mother of three children under 12 years old.
 One of them, my daughter, polarized the previous seven years of my life as her mental health deteriorated far more rapidly than I could have ever conceived.
-My daughter grew in another’s womb, but is as much my daughter as the two that grew in mine.
+My daughter grew in another’s womb but is as much my daughter as the two that grew in mine.
 The sticky part is that her birth mother was an addict and while pregnant, she used drugs and drank excessively.
 We didn’t find out until our daughter was nearly 3 years old.
 Within 10 days of our finding out, her birth mother committed suicide– overwhelmed by her own struggles, secrets, lies, and guilt.
 We had no idea that the birth mother had abused any substance while my daughter was in utero.

-Our paid adoption facilitator had posted our “dear birth mother” letter online and we were contacted by at least four women– who for varying reasons we chose not to go further with– before Doreen.
-The facilitator, who was a practicing adoption attorney, administrated the awkward “getting to know you” parts of the introductions, the psycho/social interview and paperwork, the medical files and work history, and the background checks.
+Our paid adoption facilitator had posted our “dear birthmother” letter online and we were contacted by at least four women– who for varying reasons we chose not to go further with– before Doreen.
+The facilitator, who was a practicing adoption attorney, administrated the awkward “getting to know you” parts of the introductions, the psycho/social interview and paperwork, the medical files, and work history, and the background checks.
 To complete the process, which involved people in several states, we hired additional attorneys.
 We began the process with only seven weeks left in Doreen’s pregnancy.
 We were eager to finish up with all the details as soon as possible, so we carefully followed all instructions given to us by this adoption professional.
-I had met Doreen once the week before our daughter’s birth and felt comfortable with her reason for choosing my husband and me to adopt her baby.
-She said she had picked us because she loved our son’s smile and he seemed very happy, so in her mind, I was an incredible mother.
+I had met Doreen once a week before our daughter’s birth and felt comfortable with her reason for choosing my husband and me to adopt her baby.
+She said she had picked us because she loved our son’s smile and he seemed very happy, so, in her mind, I was an incredible mother.
 Frankly, we picked her because she picked us.
 At forty years old, I had experienced eight miscarriages since my last pregnancy.
 I wasn’t in a state of complete desperation, but pretty near that.
 Doreen had a clean medical record, an iron-tight story, and details to back it all up.
 I had no reason to suspect anything could go wrong.
 The one big hole in our plan?
 There was no one watch-dogging the birth mother to look for inconsistencies in her story.

-While Illinois has reformed adoption laws since 2003 when my daughter was born, and an adoption like ours could not happen anymore (at least not in Illinois), other states have been slow to follow, which means that what happened to us can happen to another couple if they are not cautious.
-“Unfortunately, federal adoption reform is a long way in the offing,” says Adam Pertman, Director of the Donaldson Adoption Institute, a research and advocacy organization.
+While Illinois has reformed adoption laws since 2003 when my daughter was born, and adoption like ours could not happen anymore (at least not in Illinois), other states have been slow to follow, which means that what happened to us can happen to another couple if they are not cautious.
+“Unfortunately, federal adoption reform is a long way in the offing,” says Adam Pertman, director of the Donaldson Adoption Institute, a research and advocacy organization.
 The DAI is currently conducting a major research project on the rogue nature of adoption marketing through the internet with the hopes of shaping national ethical standards that all the states will follow.
 Formal not-for-profit adoption agencies do not skip the all-important step of having a social worker interview the birth mother.
 But all too often, agencies that crop up with strong marketing from outside of a home state often do.
 While there was no stone left unturned in the contractual end of our adoption, there was no one looking out for my husband and me to confirm that the birth mother was indeed who she said she was.

 Recently I was watching a Parenthood episode during which a major character in the show approached the coffee cart girl at her office about giving her baby to her.
 I wanted to yell at the screen like I was watching Halloween II, “Watch out!”